Housing Affordability Requires a Community-Wide Approach

 So what do you do if housing is a big issue for you?
 Here are the solutions.

-1. Ask developers and real estate professionals.
+1. Ask developers, real estate professionals, appraisers, and planners.

 When in doubt in matters of community development, ask.
 Simply ask why the housing supply in the price range you need for workforce housing affordability is missing.
 Remember to ask about both rental and for sale homes.
-Not everyone is cut out to be a homeowner, and that will continue to be true for a number of years as households try to work off the massive credit card binge of the last several years.

 If you've done your homework otherwise, and you have a housing inventory telling you approximately how many of each housing type is available in the community, ask the professionals and yourselves if there is an absolute housing shortage, or if there is only a shortage of affordable units, considering the incomes households are able to earn in your community.